Zondax/cosmos-sdk/crypto/docs/workplan.md

 * Design and propose a suitable migration path, ensuring transitions are as seamless as possible.

+* Evaluate and decide on the relevance of existing systems and tools, incorporating or deprecating them based on their alignment with the module's new vision.

 Developer-Centric Approach

 * Prioritize clear, intuitive interfaces and best-practice design principles.
 * Improve Developer Experience: Provide tools, samples, and best practices to foster an efficient and user-friendly development environment.

-Address Legacy Systems

-* Evaluate and decide on the relevance of existing systems and tools, incorporating or deprecating them based on their alignment with the module's new vision.

 Leverage Extensibility